What is a Shipping Manifest?

 Manifest Corrector

-A manifest corrector is a document that can be sent to the delivery destination (point of discharge, or POD) by a shipping line agent before the ship is scheduled to arrive.
+A manifest corrector is a document that can be sent to the delivery destination by a shipping line agent before the ship is scheduled to arrive.
 An online submission might also be possible depending on the circumstances.

 Being able to send the changes directly to the Customs and port authorities also helps you avoid possible holds by Customs for discrepancies between containers and paperwork.

-Keep in mind that the regulations surrounding manifest correctors are not universal.
-International ports may have different cut-off times, impose penalty fees, or have product limitations.
+Keep in mind that the regulations regarding manifest correctors vary from one country to another.
+International ports may have different cut off times, impose penalty fees, or have product limitations.
 Because amending a manifest may also affect HTS codes that determine duty rates, Customs may reject corrections on some merchandise.

 As with many aspects of international shipping and trade, consulting with an experienced customs broker who can review important documents is likely to save you money as you move forward with your business.